 Perhaps because of their fierce jaws, cunning hunting tactics or nocturnal nature, spotted hyenas have nefarious reputations.
-Certain tribes in eastern Africa believe hyenas are owned and ridden by witches.
+Certain tribes in eastern Africa believed hyenas are owned and ridden by witches.
 Any American child with a penchant for Disney movies cringed in fear when the menacing pack circled beloved Simba on the animated African plain.
 Like a wolf's howl in the western United States, a hyena's laugh piercing the air could send a shiver up the hardiest safari guide's spine.

 Though their dental might is a terrifying prospect, spotted hyenas aren't mindless scavengers.
-Recent research has revealed that the carnivores live in surprisingly complex clans of 60 to 90 individuals.
+Research has revealed that the carnivores live in surprisingly complex clans of 60 to 90 individuals.
 Moreover, the frontal cortex of their brains, thought to regulate social intelligence, is the largest of the other three species: brown, striped and aardwolf [source: Zimmer].

-A dominant female rules the roost, and a strict hierarchy descends from there with males at the bottom.
+A dominant female rules the roost, and a strict hierarchy descends from there with males cringing at the bottom.
 Female alpha hyenas can pass along their dominance in the womb.
 A surge of testosterone and other hormones in utero causes an alpha's cubs to be more aggressive than those of subordinates.
 Even before cubs are born, things become cutthroat.
 Due to the narrow shape of the female hyena's uterus, 60 percent of cubs die during birth [source: Kemper].
 From there, litters of more than two cubs will result in a fight for milk since most females have only two nipples [source: Kemper].